AlphaEye420/DayZ-Modwork/Loading_Screen_EXAMPLE/readme.md

 !!
 It is helpful to match the sizes of your photos to your widget dimensions, though you may experiment with stretching by using different values !!
 * 10. Pack mod

+## SHOULD YOU WANT TO REMOVE A SECTION:
-~ if you need only one (1) pic, set the variable i to "int i = 0;" and only have a "if (i==0)" line IN EACH OF THE 3 SECTIONS of \scripts\3_Game\loading_screen.c
+* if you need only one (1) pic, set the variable i to "int i = 0;" and only have a "if (i==0)" line IN EACH OF THE 3 SECTIONS of \scripts\3_Game\loading_screen.c
-~ if you do not need music you can remove the 2 soundshaders functions in config.cpp and delete \scripts\5_Mission\MainMenuMusic.c
+* if you do not need music you can remove the 2 soundshaders functions in config.cpp and delete \scripts\5_Mission\MainMenuMusic.c
-~ if you do not need the loading screen pics at all, remove \data edds files and delete \scripts\3_Game\loading_screen.c ~ if you do not need the main menu layout, delete \scripts\5_Mission\MainMenu.c and the \gui folder ~ if you do not need the character scene location the delete the last cfg section in config.cpp
+* if you do not need the loading screen pics at all, remove \data edds files and delete \scripts\3_Game\loading_screen.c
+* if you do not need the main menu layout, delete \scripts\5_Mission\MainMenu.c and the \gui folder
+* if you do not need the character scene location the delete the last cfg section in config.cpp

 # CHECKLIST FOR TYPING CHANGES:
 config_EXAMPLE.cpp